Dear Dr. Alayo:

 There are also many resources available to start a mediation practice.
 There are numerous podcasts, apps and online meditation classes available to explore.
 The good thing about meditation, like yoga, is that it doesn’t take big chunks of time and can be practiced virtually anywhere.
 It is a good idea to start with a guided practice for just a few minutes a day.
 As you become more accustomed to mediation you can slowly increase the duration.
 It is totally up to you!

 Again, thank you for your question.
 This is an important area that we address with our patients at GastroSB.
-Please stay tuned to future blog posts for more in-depth discussions about ways to help digestive disorders like IBS with complementary therapies.
+Please stay tuned to future blog posts for more in-depth discussions about ways to help digestive issues like IBS with complementary therapies.

 This article is part of ask our the doctor series.
 Each month were will publish responses to questions commonly asked by patients who have been diagnosed with or suspect they have digestive disorders.
 These posts are for informational purposes only and if you are suffering from or suspect you have a digestive disorder, please consult with a physician.
 You may also make an appointment by contact us at https://www.gastrosb.com/contact-us/